neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 ---
 layout: post
-title:  "Moving from academia to industry"
 date:   2015-10-4 15:22:16
+exclude_from_nav: true
+title: Moving from academia to industry
 categories: me talks
 ---

 I am giving a talk at the event [Lost in Translation: Early Career Researchers moving from academia to industry](http://www.eventbrite.co.uk/e/lost-in-translation-early-career-researchers-moving-from-academia-to-industry-tickets-7269436079) at St Andrews university on the 14th of October.
 I'm writing this post to get my thoughts together about how I made the transition and any advice I might have for others to help them decide what is right for them.

-It's going to be partly an introduction to myself but I'll try to give not only what worked for me but try to give some reasoning that will help other people too.
-The personal details should help make sense of what I'm saying.
+I'm going to tell my personal story but I'll also try to give some reasoning that I hope will help other people too.

 ---